 Maybe if things go well enough, we'll even see some truly massive charitable efforts on my part, and creative works much more immense and compelling than anything I've yet attempted.
 Could happen.
 In fact, it probably will - I have high hopes for the future and active, efficient strategies to realize those hopes.
 Just watch.
 Things are about to get really interesting around here.

 I will benefit by being positioned to make my best work yet.

 You'll be the audience that enjoys that work as it improves each year.

 You could even have your own piece of that creative work sitting physically in your hands, decorating your walls, given to a friend or someone you love, well before things take off and attention here goes through the roof.
 Because it will.
 I am all but certain it will.

 Visit my eBay shop or Etsy shop today!

-Incidentally, if you're in the greater Houston area, please check out my booth at the Vineyard Art Market 2016.
-The more people take a look at this PDF describing the event, the lower prices will go at the booth - without compromising the sum per artwork that will go to life-saving clean water wells in the developing world!
-(Yes, a lot of the proceeds go to that.)
-Please take a look at the PDF and send the link to any Houston, TX residents you know.
+Incidentally, if you're in the greater Houston area, please check out my booth at the Vineyard Art Market when December rolls around and that event takes place.
 Or, if you don't want any of the items I'm selling there, you can buy something through this Amazon.com link (Full disclosure - it's an affiliate link, so I get a tiny percentage of any sales made through it.
 But it is a way you could support my work a little bit while also buying just about any item you can think of at Amazon.com's regular low prices):